osl-incubator/scicookie/docs/guide.md

   right-justified comments.
 It also supports multiple configuration
   files: `pyproject.toml`, `setup.cfg`, `tox.ini` and `.blue`.

-If you select both Blue and Black libraries in the TUI (Terminal User Interface), you will see the following message: "The libs Blue and Black were selected, but you need to choose just one of them." and the template generation process will be stopped.
+If you select both *Blue* and *Black* libraries in the TUI (Terminal User Interface), you will see the following message: "The libs Blue and Black were selected, but you need to choose just one of them." and the template generation process will be stopped.

-Using code formatters such as black or blue in your project helps ensure consistent and readable code, making it easier to maintain and collaborate on.
+Using code formatters such as *Black* or *Blue* in your project helps ensure consistent and readable code, making it easier to maintain and collaborate on.

 ### Code Security Vulnerabilities